nuxt/nuxt/README.md

   new Builder(nuxt).build()
 }

-// You can use nuxt.render(req, res) or nuxt.renderRoute(route, context)
+// You can use nuxt.server.app(req, res) or nuxt.server.renderRoute(route, context)
 ```

 Learn more: https://nuxtjs.org/api/nuxt